gcontreras89/SCP_Onboarding/Exercises/SCP_Exercises.md

 ![](images/Picture24.png)

-3. Using the filter again, let's search for 'hana' to the find the **SAP HANA Database Developlment Tools** and click to turn it **ON** and click to **SAVE** that change. *NOTE: we will actually be using the Database Explorer tool, but it comes with the Database Development tool set, so we will just turn on that one.*
+3. Using the filter again, let's search for 'hana' to the find the **SAP HANA Database Development Tools** and click to turn it **ON** and click to **SAVE** that change. *NOTE: we will actually be using the Database Explorer tool, but it comes with the Database Development tool set, so we will just turn on that one.*

 ![](images/Picture25.png)